Methods of Brand ProtectionArticle posted on

 - Acquisition of control in the related areas;

 Acquisition of control in the related areas means, first of all, long-term planning of brand development.
 Even having the main characteristics, not every brand is successful.
 Thus, according to the statistics, the overwhelming majority of brands (more than 90%) exit from the market during the first 2-3 years of their existence.
-Managerial methods of brand protection shall be aimed at the creation of such brand characteristics as:
+Managerial methods of brand protection shall be aimed at creation of such brand characteristics as:

-- being under constant supervision: to maintain the strength of brands, it is necessary to work consistently with them; it enables to avoid a limited lifecycle;
+- being under constant supervision: to maintain the strength of brands, it is necessary to work consistently with them; it enables us to avoid a limited lifecycle;

 Brand equity can be represented in various preferred actions or the following consumer responses:

 - greater readiness to try a product or a service;

 - less time duration required for completing of a proposed deal;

 - higher probability that a product or a service will be purchased;